mass-Eve/programming-with-C/07-pointers/pointer-arithmetic/#pointer-arithmetic.md

         // To print the value stored in the array <marks> at the following memory address stored in the pointer. printf("array value using pointer: %d\n", *mp);

-        // Since values in an array are stored in continuou memory locations, increment the memory address by 1 can give us the memory address of the next element of the array. mp++;
+        // Since values in an array are stored in continuou memory locations, incrementing the memory address by 1 can give us the memory address of the next element of the array. mp++;
         // or
         // mp = mp + 1;